FREE SPEECH HISTORY TIMELINE

 1568: The Edict of Torda

-The Edict of Torda is issued by the Transylvanian Diet in 1568.
-The edict recognizes the legal status of Lutherans, Reformed, Catholics, and even the heavily persecuted anti-Trinitarians.
+The Edict of Torda is one of the first edicts of religious freedom in European history.
+Issued by the Transylvanian Diet in 1568, it recognises the legal status of Lutherans, Reformed, Catholics, and even the persecuted anti-Trinitarians.

 “Ministers should everywhere preach and proclaim [the Gospel] according to their understanding of it, and if their community is willing to accept this, good; if not, however, no one should be compelled by force if their spirit is not at peace, … no one is permitted to threaten imprison or banish anyone because of their teaching, because faith is a gift from God.”